Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-06.md

 - Developed recursive programs for Power calculation and Decimal-to-Binary conversion.
 - Practiced dictionary-based frequency counting and list comprehensions for data filtering.
 - Performed tuple validation and manipulation.
-- Used sets to remove duplicate elements and implemented order-preserving duplicate removal from lists.
+- Used sets to remove duplicate elements and preserve the original order of list items.
 - Applied bitwise operators for odd/even checking, multiplication using left shift, and division using right shift.
 - Parsed numeric strings and implemented Jaccard Similarity for text comparison.
 - Developed a palindrome validation program by ignoring spaces, punctuation, and letter case.
-- Calculated Precision and Recall for classification results.
+- Calculated Precision and Recall for sample classification results.
-- Implemented feature filtering and outlier removal techniques.
+- Practiced feature filtering and outlier removal techniques.
-- Logged model training metrics using `*args` and `**kwargs`.
+- Logged model training information using `*args` and `**kwargs`.
-- Performed image shape validation for AI datasets.
+- Performed image shape validation for sample datasets.
-- Developed customer and dataset preprocessing programs.
+- Developed programs for customer data preprocessing.
 - Implemented sensor anomaly detection using loops with `break` and `else`.
 - Created a student ranking program using `enumerate()` and `zip()`.